 Pierluigi Billone's artistic sincerity and singular dedication to uncovering sonic worlds in unexpected places have made a strong mark on recent music history.
 Of What a Body is Capable (after Deleuze's favorite Spinoza quote) is an immersion in the music of this fascinating composer.
-During these days, KCB students will be invited to experience his musical approach firsthand in a series of open masterclasses and lectures; and Tom De Cock, Marco Fusi, and Luca Piovesan will share the fruits of their research on Billone's music in what promises to be a spectacular evening concert.
+During these days, KCB composition and performance students will be invited to experience his musical approach firsthand in a series of open masterclasses and a try-out performance of $\Delta i \kappa \eta$ Wall, and Tom De Cock, Marco Fusi, and Luca Piovesan will share the fruits of their research on Billone's music in what promises to be a spectacular evening concert.